Minimizing Residuals in ODE Integration Using Optimal Control: Examples

 \subsubsection{A graphical illustration of the residuals}

 Figure~\ref{fig:ex2} depicts the graphs of the residuals for various criteria.
 As with Example~1, to obtain the numerical skeleton, the {\sc Matlab} solvers {\tt ode15s}, {\tt ode45} and {\tt ode113} have been used.
 The number of mesh points corresponding to the solutions produced by each solver turns out to be $N = 25$, $12$ and $22$, respectively.
 With each numerical skeleton, interpolating curves were generated using {\sc Matlab}'s {\tt deval}, as well as through the $L^2$- and stage $L^\infty$-minimization of the ODE residual, as given in \eqref{sqrt_x_L2} and \eqref{sqrt_x_Linfty}.
-The residuals for each case and approach, nine of them altogether, are depicted in Figure~\ref{fig:ex2}, where the residuals resulting from $L^2$- and stage $L^\infty$-minimization are computed using \eqref{sqrt_res_L2} and \eqref{sqrt_res_Linfty}.
+The residuals for each case and approach, nine of them altogether, are depicted in Figure~\ref{fig:ex2}, where the residuals resulting from $L^2$- and stage $L^\infty$-minimization are computed using \eqref{sqrt_res_L2} and \eqref{sqrt_res_Linfty}. { The reader can have access to the {\sc Matlab} code ({\tt residuals{\_}zdot{\_}sqrtz.m}) that generated the graphs in Figure~\ref{fig:ex2} at \url{https://github.com/rcorless/OptimalResiduals}.}

 As in Example~1, with {\tt ode15s} and {\tt ode45}, both $\max_{0\le t\le 1}|u_{L^2}(t)|$ and $\max_{0\le t\le 1}|u_{L^\infty}(t)|$ are less than $\max_{0\le t\le 1}|u_M(t)|$.
 Overall, $L^\infty$-minimization seems to result in slightly smaller residuals than $L^2$-minimization.